zkan/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe using Minimax and Reinforcement Learning

-Tic Tac Toe using Reinforcement Learning
+Just for fun!